parallelvirtualcluster/docs/docs/architecture/hardware-requirements.md

 PVC requires a relatively large amount of CPU horsepower.
 In addition to any CPU required by VMs, the storage subsystem can consume a large amount of CPU power, as can other daemons on the system.
 Recent CPU vulnerabilities and their mitigations have also severely affected performance, and thus this should be considered carefully.

-### Vendor
+### Vendor & Architecture

-PVC will work equally well on (modern, see below) Intel- and AMD-based CPUs.
-Which you select depends primarily on your workload and which feature(s) complement it.
-The author has used both extensively.
+PVC will work equally well on (modern, see below) Intel- and AMD-based CPUs using the x86_64 architecture (as implemented in IA64 and AMD64, respectively).
+Which you select depends primarily on availability, workload, and which, if any, additional CPU feature(s) complement it.
+The author has used both extensively to good results.

 ### Era/Generation